4 Visual Elements Your Website UX Needs To Get Right

 Think of it this way:

-During the design phase, it’s incredibly helpful to have an idea of the type of content that will be used on the site.
+During the design phase, it’s beneficial to know the type of content used on the site.
 This way, the other visual elements can be designed to complement the content.

 “A successful visual design does not take away from the content on the page or function.
 Instead, it enhances it by engaging users and helping to build trust and interest in the brand.”Usability.gov